Discriminative and Consistent Representation Distillation: Experiments

-\Cref{tab:cifar100} compares top-1 accuracies of various KD methods on CIFAR-100.
-Our DCD+KD achieves superior performance, surpassing the teacher network by \textbf{+0.45\%} in same-architecture (WRN-40-2 to WRN-16-2) and \textbf{+0.90\%} in cross-architecture (WRN-40-2 to ShuffleNet-v1) scenarios.
-The method shows significant improvements over baseline students: \textbf{+2.82\%} for same-architecture and \textbf{+5.25\%} for cross-architecture pairs, outperforming memory bank-based CRD.
-DCD alone performs slightly below CRD, which uses a large $16$k-feature memory bank.
-However, DCD with KD achieves better results by combining complementary objectives: KD's soft targets provide direct class-level supervision through logit-space KL divergence, while DCD ensures feature-space consistency.
+\paragraph{\bf Results on CIFAR-100.} We evaluate top-1 classification accuracy on CIFAR-100 across 13 teacher-student pairs covering both same-architecture and cross-architecture configurations. \Cref{tab:cifar100} compares our method against existing distillation approaches. \model combined with KD achieves strong performance, surpassing the teacher network by +0.45\% in the same-architecture setting (WRN-40-2 to WRN-16-2) and by +0.90\% in the cross-architecture setting (WRN-40-2 to ShuffleNet-v1).
+Over baseline students, the improvements reach +2.82\% for same-architecture and +5.25\% for cross-architecture pairs. \model alone performs slightly below CRD, which draws its negatives from a memory bank spanning the full training set rather than the current batch.
+Combining \model with KD recovers and exceeds this gap, consistent with the two objectives supervising different spaces.